promised-ai/redpoll-website/content/blog/gamma.md

 With this capability in hand, let's return to that anomalous `fAlpha = 12.4` situation.

-We get all of the values of that anomalous sample, and the those are used to simulate 10,000 `fAlpha` values, given the sample values at hand.
+We fetch the attributes of that anomalous sample, and those are used to simulate 10,000 `fAlpha` values, given the rest of the sample values.
 Then we plot that distribution to gain insight into what the likely `fAlpha` distribution for one such sample is expected to be in **Model Space**.